second-state/SewUp/README.md

 It is easy to setup your sewup project with cargo-sewup with following commands.
 - `cargo install cargo-sewup`
 - `cargo sewup init`
-And you can learn more about the project configure with the [Deploy Guide](https://github.com/second-state/SewUp/wiki/Develop-Guide) wiki page.
+You can use `-m <rusty|auto>` option to initialize different type of sewup project, and you can learn more about the project configure with the [Deploy Guide](https://github.com/second-state/SewUp/wiki/Develop-Guide) wiki page.

 ### Interact
 There are so many clients can interact with contract.